Irreversible process

-In thermodynamics, an irreversible process is a process that cannot be undone.
+In thermodynamics, an irreversible process is a process impossible to reverse or undo.
 All complex natural processes are irreversible, although a phase transition at the coexistence temperature (e.g. melting of ice cubes in water) is well approximated as reversible.

 A change in the thermodynamic state of a system and all of its surroundings cannot be precisely restored to its initial state by infinitesimal changes in some property of the system without expenditure of energy.
 A system that undergoes an irreversible process may still be capable of returning to its initial state.
 Because entropy is a state function, the change in entropy of the system is the same whether the process is reversible or irreversible.
 However, the impossibility occurs in restoring the environment to its own initial conditions.
 An irreversible process increases the total entropy of the system and its surroundings.
 The second law of thermodynamics can be used to determine whether a hypothetical process is reversible or not.

 Intuitively, a process is reversible if there is no dissipation.
 For example, Joule expansion is irreversible because initially the system is not uniform.
 Initially, there is part of the system with gas in it, and part of the system with no gas.
 For dissipation to occur, there needs to be such a non uniformity.
 This is just the same as if in a system one section of the gas was hot, and the other cold.
 Then dissipation would occur; the temperature distribution would become uniform with no work being done, and this would be irreversible because you couldn't add or remove heat or change the volume to return the system to its initial state.
 Thus, if the system is always uniform, then the process is reversible, meaning that you can return the system to its original state by either adding or removing heat, doing work on the system, or letting the system do work.
 As another example, to approximate the expansion in an internal combustion engine as reversible, we would be assuming that the temperature and pressure uniformly change throughout the volume after the spark.
 Obviously, this is not true and there is a flame front and sometimes even engine knocking.
-One of the reasons that Diesel engines are able to attain higher efficiency is that the combustion is much more uniform, so less energy is lost to dissipation and the process is closer to reversible.